 Questions to ask your sales team

-9. What was the first purchase they made or initial investment?
+9. What was the first purchase they made (or initial investment)?

 10. What is the average lifetime value of an ICP?

-Questions to ask your (best) existing customers.
+Questions to ask your (best) existing customers

 Who better to ask about your ideal prospects than the people themselves?

-Take time to listen to your existing ICPs and truly understand what it is that motivated them to become customers in the first place and what keeps them coming back.
+Take time to listen to your existing ICPs and truly understand what it is that motivated them to become customers in the first place — and what keeps them coming back.

 Assess the profitability of working with different types of customers

-Defining your ICP must also make good business sense.
+Determining your ICP must also make good business sense.

-While you or your employees may enjoy working with a particular type of customer, if they cost you more to service than you’re netting in profits, then they aren’t good for the health of the organization.
+While you or your employees may enjoy working with a particular type of customer, if they cost you more to service than you’re netting in profits, they aren’t good for the health of the organization.

-21. Are there ways to increase efficiencies and profitability on other accounts?
+20. Are there ways to increase efficiencies and profitability on other accounts?

-If you look at this analysis in black and white, you may be surprised at what you’ll find.
-This could lead to the organization’s leadership deciding to pivot away from certain types of customers that cost too much to service or you may find that your team already works with a high concentration of ICPs and is on the right track to maintaining profitability.
+This kind of data could lead your organization to pivot away from certain types of customers that cost too much to service.
+Or, you may find that your team already works with a high concentration of ICPs and is on the right track to maintaining profitability.

 Determine how you want to grow as a business to support your ICPs

 Anyone in product, service delivery, or sales may tell you who they think the ICP is, but it needs to align with where you're growing as a business.

 Without this alignment, your internal teams may run into constant tensions questioning

 Ultimately, this will affect the profitability of your business and the happiness of your customers and team.

-24. Which of your products or services are they not utilizing?
-Does it make sense to sunset those products or is there an opportunity to better position those products to these customers?
+23. Which of your products or services are they not utilizing?
+Does it make sense to sunset those products — or is there an opportunity to better position those products to these customers?

-25. Are there gaps in your current solutions that need to be addressed to support your ICPs?
+24. Are there gaps in your current solutions that need to be addressed to support your ICPs?